-The deputy commissioner Elections Commission shall hold a mandatory Candidates' Meeting on a date approved by the senate during the Candidate Filing Period.
+The Election Commission shall hold a mandatory Candidates' Meeting on a date approved by the senate during the Candidate Filing Period.
 All candidates are responsible for all information that is disseminated at the meeting.
 New rules and information not contained in the Election Code may be presented at the Candidates' Meeting.